denshaotoko/blog/_posts/2024-10-31-eureka-touchscreen-repair.markdown

 ```

 ### Analysis
-After comparing the hex files with one another, it was obvious that there only few differences between the faulty hex files and the ones from the working displays.
+After comparing the hex files with one another, it was obvious that there are only few differences between the faulty hex files and the ones from the working displays.
-To find out what data had changed, I decided to load a hex file into MPLAB X IDE to use the different views (EE Data Memory, User ID Memory, etc.) on the data included in the hex file.
+To find out what data had changed, I decided to load a hex file into MPLAB X IDE and to use the different views (EE Data Memory, User ID Memory, etc.) to have a look on the data included in the hex file.
 I started the tool and imported PIC16F1936-1923-Vanilla.hex.
 Next, I opened the EE Data Memory view (aka the EEPROM contents):